lumoslabs/leanplum_api/README.md

 **Note well that Leanplum now officially recommends use of the automated S3 export instead of API based export.**  According to a Leanplum engineer these two data export methodologies are completely independent data paths and in our experience we have found API based data export to be missing 10-15% of the data that is eventually returned by the automated export.

 ### Other Available Methods
 These are mostly simple wrappers around Leanplum's API methods.
+See their documentation for details.

 * `api.export_user(user_id)`
 * `api.user_attributes(user_id)` (gives you the attributes section of `exportUser`)